Jim Scott – Look North Economic Advisor

 Locations: Head Office

-Kurt has been a resident of Northern Manitoba for the past 40 years, who doesn’t believe he will ever leave because it’s a great place to live, work and fish.
-He lives in Thompson, with a cabin on a lake near Leaf Rapids – the place where he grew up.
-Both he and his wife consider those communities, their homes.
-To them, the North is our own personal fishing and camping playground.
+Kurt has been a resident of Northern Manitoba for the past 40 years.
+He will probably never leave the North because it is a great place to live, work and fish.
+He lives in Thompson and has a cabin on a lake near Leaf Rapids – the place where he grew up.
+He and his wife consider both of those communities to be their homes.
+To them, the North is their own personal fishing & camping playground.

 Kurt’s formal education was in finance, marketing, and entrepreneurship.
 Later, he and his father operated their own business in the North for 24 years.
 They served up a blend of long-term investment and personal financial advice to approximately 300 families.
 His father retired in 2001, and he retired in 2019.

 The experience and knowledge that he has gained are very helpful in his new position as a Look North Economic Development Advisor at CEDF.
 There, his main functional focus is financial and other support programs available to individuals, businesses, and communities.